 The consolidated entity holds participating interests in a number of mining and explorations tenements.
 The various authorities granting such tenements require the tenement holder to comply with the terms of the grant of the tenement and all directions given to it under those terms of the tenement.
-There have been no known breaches of the tenement conditions, and no such breaches have been notified by any government agency during the year ended 30 June 2015.
+There have been no known breaches of the tenement conditions, and no such breaches have been notified by any government agency during the year ended 30 June 2016.

 Information on directors

 Name: Mr Christopher Martin

 Title: Non-Executive Director

-Qualifications: BBus.
-Bank & Finance
+Qualifications: BBus, Bank & Finance

-Experience and expertise: Mr Martin has a Bachelor of Business (Banking & Finance), and over 15 years'

-experience in the equities markets.
-He has acted as an independent Consultant to

-Argo Exploration Ltd since its inception.
+Experience and expertise: Mr Martin has a Bachelor of Business (Banking & Finance), and over 20 years' experience in the equities markets.
+He has acted as an independent Consultant to Argo Exploration Ltd since its inception.

-Other current directorships: Nil Former directorships (last 3 years): Nil
+Other current directorships: Nil

+Former directorships (last 3 years): Nil

-Special responsibilities: Member of the Audit Committee Interests in shares: 13,820,000 ordinary shares
+Special responsibilities: Member of the Audit Committee

+Interests in shares: 23,820,000 ordinary shares

 Interests in options: Nil

-Interests in rights: 2,000,000 performance rights (Class A) 2,000,000 performance rights (Class B)
+Interests in rights: Nil

-3,000,000 performance rights (Class C) 3,000,000 performance rights (Class D)

-Name: Mr Justin Hondris Title: Non-Executive Director
+Name: Mr Justin Hondris

+Title: Non-Executive Director

 Qualifications: BBus, ASIA

 Experience and expertise: Justin Hondris brings over 20 years business experience in international capital markets, venture capital investment and analysis, institutional stockbroking and corporate advisory both in Australia and Europe.
-He is a partner in a Private Equity Fund management company and is a director of Pantheon Resources PLC (AIM listed).
-He holds a Bachelor of Business and previously qualified as a chartered accountant and an Associate of the Securities Institute of Australia, and is also a past member of Chartered Secretaries Australia.
-Pantheon Resources Plc, Executive Director
+He is a director of Pantheon Resources Plc (AIM listed).
+He holds a Bachelor of Business and previously qualified as a chartered accountant and an Associate of the Securities Institute of Australia, and is also a past member of Chartered Secretaries Australia, although he is no longer an active member of these organisations.

+Other current directorships: Pantheon Resources Plc, Executive Director

-Former directorships (last 3 years): Nil
+Former directorships (last 3 years):

-Other current directorships:

-Special responsibilities: Chair of Audit Committee Interests in shares: 3,400,000 ordinary shares
+Special responsibilities: Chair of Audit Committee

-Interests in options: None
+Interests in shares: 13,400,000 ordinary shares Nil

-Interests in rights: 2,000,000 performance rights (Class A) 2,000,000 performance rights (Class B)
+Interests in options: Interests in rights: Nil

-3,000,000 performance rights (Class C) 3,000,000 performance rights (Class D)
+interests in lights.

 Name: Mr Andrew Van Der Zwan

-Title: Executive Director
+Title: Non-Executive Director

 Qualifications: BA Chemical Engineering (with Honours)

 Experience and expertise: Andrew has 28 years' engineering and commercial experience, both locally and internationally.
 He was a Non-Executive Director of Gulfx Ltd for 2 years, Managing Director of MRG Metals for 2 years and remains on the Board of MRG today.
 He was employed in various senior positions within the worldwide operations of Exxon Mobil for 18 years.

 Other current directorships: MRG Metals Limited, Titan Energy Ltd (appointed 2 April 2014)

-Former directorships (last 3 years): Nil Special responsibilities: Nil
+Former directorships (last 3 years):

-Interests in shares: 5,495,773 ordinary shares
+Interests in shares: 15,495,773 ordinary shares

-Interests in options: None
+Interests in options: Nil

-Interests in rights: 2,000,000 performance rights (Class A) 2,000,000 performance rights (Class B)
+Interests in rights: Nil

-3,000,000 performance rights (Class C) 3,000,000 performance rights (Class D)